XDarnoX/bt-reliable-subtensor/README.md

 - **SYNCING:** The node is actively synchronizing with the network.
 - **BEHIND:** The node has fallen behind the latest blocks.
 - **CAUGHT_UP:** The node is fully synchronized with the network.
+- **UNAVAILABLE:** The node is unreachable or not responding, indicating potential downtime or connectivity issues.

 **Logic Behind State Detection:**